Michal7337/AdvancedMining/README.md

 * `show-progress-bar` - If set to true, a progress bar will be displayed when mining blocks.
 * `break-vanilla-blocks` - If set to true, players will be able to break vanilla blocks as they normally would.
 If set to false, the players will only be able to break Custom Blocks.
 * `cracking-animation-range` - Sets the range in which block cracking animations will be shown to other players when mining a block.
+* `allow-breaking-multiple-blocks` - If set to true, players will be able to pause mining a block and start mining another one without loosing progress.
+Note: when block mining is paused, the mining task is still ticking, just not calculating the mining, so setting a high block limit *may* cause performance issues at a large scale.
+* `simultaneous-broken-blocks-limit` - Sets the amount of blocks a player can have mining progress on at the same time.
+Set to one if you simply want to be able to stop mining a block and resume later.
+* `mining-progress-reset-timer` - Sets the amount of ticks after which progress on perviously mined blocks is reset.

 ## More Advanced Stuff